26 Broadway: 1930s to 1980s

 26 Broadway was known as the "Rockefeller address" because the offices of John D. Rockefeller Jr. and John Sr. were in the building.
 Jo Davidson had sculpted a bust of the junior Rockefeller, which had been installed in the skyscraper's lobby in 1925.
 According to W. Parker Chase in 1932, "many of the great firms of the nation" were headquartered at 26 Broadway.
 After the construction of Rockefeller Center, the offices of both Rockefellers moved to 30 Rockefeller Plaza in 1933.
 The same year, Standard Oil of New Jersey (by that time, also known phonetically as Esso) announced its intention to consolidate its operations at Rockefeller Center, although it retained other offices at 26 Broadway.
 National Fuel Gas also moved to Rockefeller Center in 1936, and Esso moved its remaining offices to 75 Rockefeller Plaza in 1946.

 Socony, which had merged in 1931 with Vacuum Oil to form Socony-Vacuum, retained its headquarters in 26 Broadway.
 Socony-Vacuum started using coal to heat the building in 1941, conserving about 12,000 barrels of oil per year.
 Socony-Vacuum moved some of its offices back to 26 Broadway in 1947 after Esso had vacated the space.
 The structure was renamed the Socony-Vacuum Building in 1950.
 Socony-Vacuum moved to 150 East 42nd Street in 1954 and placed for sale the next year.

 The building was sold to the firm of Koeppel & Koeppel in February 1956.
 By that May, two-thirds of the building's space had already been leased to tenants such as Anaconda Copper and First National City Bank.
-Standard & Poor's leased spaces at 25 and 26 Broadway starting in the late 1970s.
+Standard & Poor's started leasing spaces at 25 and 26 Broadway in the late 1970s.
 The Museum of American Finance (MOAF) was founded in the building in 1988, initially occupying 250 ft2 of space on the ground floor.
 Alfred J. Koeppel's Independence Partners purchased the building for $16 million the following year.